interaction-dynamics/features/README.md

 ## Guidelines

-By following specific guidelines and conventions, it becomes easier to add toolings around this approach and automatize the use cases above.
+By following specific guidelines and conventions, it becomes easier for `features` to explore your feature:

 ### Folder structure